Maillol/cricri/doc/index.rst

 Test TCP server
 ===============

-gentest provides *TestServer* class to test TCP server.
+cricri provides *TestServer* class to test TCP server.
 You must subclasse *TestServer* and define your servers and clients::

     class TestChatServer(TestServer):